kaiamann/wisski_api/README.md

     id = "wisski_api_v0",
     // Version of the API.
     version = 0,
-    // Name of the config in config/install config = "wisski_api.v0"
+    // Name of the config file in config/install config = "wisski_api.v0"
     // Custom permission definition.
     permissions = {